hanshuebner/cl-gpiod/README.md

 except for the deprecated functions.
-All functions and macros are provided in Common Lisp syntax, i.e. underscores are replaced by minus signs, upper case macro definitions are turned to lower case constants with leading and trailing plus signs, the "gpio_" prefix is removed to be replaced by the `GPIOD:` package alias.
+All functions and macros are provided in Common Lisp syntax, i.e. underscores are replaced by minus signs, upper case macro definitions are turned to lower case constants with leading and trailing plus signs, the `gpio_` prefix is removed to be replaced by the `gpiod:` package alias.
 Thus, `gpiod_chip_open_by_name` becomes `gpio:chip-open-by-name`.

 ## cl-gpiod high-level interface